Netflix: Launch as a mail-based rental business (1997–2006)

-In 2004, Blockbuster introduced a DVD rental service, which not only allowed users to check out titles through online sites but allowed for them to return them at brick-and-mortar stores.
+In 2004, Blockbuster introduced a DVD rental service, which not only allowed users to check out titles through online sites but allowed for them to return them at brick and-mortar stores.
 By 2006, Blockbuster's service reached two million users, and while trailing Netflix's subscriber count, was drawing business away from Netflix.
 Netflix lowered fees in 2007.
 While it was an urban legend that Netflix ultimately "killed" Blockbuster in the DVD rental market, Blockbuster's debt load and internal disagreements hurt the company.

-On April 4, 2006, Netflix filed a patent infringement lawsuit in which it demanded a jury trial in the United States District Court for the Northern District of California, alleging that Blockbuster LLC's online DVD rental subscription program violated two patents held by Netflix.
+On April 4, 2006, Netflix filed a patent infringement lawsuit in which it demanded a jury trial in the United States District Court for the Northern District of California, alleging that Blockbuster's online DVD rental subscription program violated two patents held by Netflix.
 The first cause of action alleged Blockbuster's infringement of copying the "dynamic queue" of DVDs available for each customer, Netflix's method of using the ranked preferences in the queue to send DVDs to subscribers, and Netflix's method permitting the queue to be updated and reordered.
 The second cause of action alleged infringement of the subscription rental service as well as Netflix's methods of communication and delivery.
 The companies settled their dispute on June 25, 2007; terms were not disclosed.

 On October 1, 2006, Netflix announced the Netflix Prize, $1,000,000 to the first developer of a video-recommendation algorithm that could beat its existing algorithm Cinematch, at predicting customer ratings by more than 10%.
-On September 21, 2009, it awarded the $1,000,000 prize to team "BellKor’s Pragmatic Chaos."
-Cinematch, launched in 2000, is a recommendation system that recommended movies to its users, many of which they might not ever had heard of before.
+On September 21, 2009, it awarded the $1,000,000 prize to team "BellKor's Pragmatic Chaos".
+Cinematch, launched in 2000, was a system that recommended movies to its users, many of which might have been entirely new to the user.

 Through its division Red Envelope Entertainment, Netflix licensed and distributed independent films such as Born into Brothels and Sherrybaby.
 In late 2006, Red Envelope Entertainment also expanded into producing original content with filmmakers such as John Waters.
 Netflix closed Red Envelope Entertainment in 2008.